 With Censored, there is roughly a 4% reduction in performance.
 Therefore, see If you would like to trade that for the change.

-Tips And Tricks For Best FPS Settings In Rust
+Performance Tips And Tricks For Rust

 It is important to have some of the best rest settings so that you can perform well in combat and the PvP mode.
 Here are some tips and tricks that will help you get the maximum FPS for Rust.